buche/leaflet-openweathermap/README.md

 ## License

-This code is licensed under [CC0](http://creativecommons.org/publicdomain/zero/1.0/ "Creative Commons Zero - Public Domain").
+This code is licensed under [CC0](https://creativecommons.org/publicdomain/zero/1.0/ "Creative Commons Zero - Public Domain").
-Some files in the example directory may have other licences (e.g. leaflet.js - see leaflet.license, leaflet.markercluster.js - MIT, excanvas.js - Apache license).
+Some files in the example directory may have other licences (e.g. leaflet.js - see leaflet.license, leaflet.markercluster.js - MIT, excanvas.js - Apache license) - please have a look at the files if needed.

 ## Using TileLayers